 Have some fun with fan photos, memes, cute pet pics, and more!

 Find these puzzles in-person in our ACTIVITIES room or download them here to enjoy at home!

-Follow the directions on your own or join us LIVE on Discord to walk through the crafts together.
+Follow the directions below to make some fun Who-inspired crafts!.
 Be sure to post your creations on Discord (and the #WhoItYourself Community page on Facebook)!
 We would love to see everyone's creations as we celebrate all things WHO!

 TARDIS Melty Beads